Big Six reviews

 British Gas prices

-The graph above shows how British Gas’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.
+The graph above compares British Gas’s variable (also known as standard) tariff, its most expensive tariff and its cheapest fixed tariff against the cheapest fixed tariff on the market over a two-year period.

 Don't pay your energy company more than you should.
 Use Which?
 Switch to find a cheap gas and electricity deal.